stef/klutshnik-zephyr/README.md

 # Klutshnik-Zephyr

-This is an experimental port of the klutshnik server to zephyr os.
+This is an experimental port of the klutshnik server to zephyr OS.

 ## Suppported boards